This post may contain affiliate links.

 - The worst hotel in the world in Georgetown.
 The raw expensive pizza (raw dough, no refund), the sleepless night as the nightwatchman partied and smoked downstairs.
 The fear of being alone in a deserted hotel with drunken men and two small kids.
 Finding ourselves locked in the next morning as the drunkard slept.
 That metal door was our fire exit.

 - The other worst hotel in the world on Langkawi.
 This one was expensive and we needed good food for my husband’s Ironman event.
-The food was inedible.
+The food was inedible to us.
 Lack of nutrition destroyed his race and put him in danger.
 Even shopping for groceries to cook ourselves we couldn’t get close to the quality nutrition he needed.
 The guys prepare for 12 months for these events and drop a lot of cash.
 It’s a big deal and this sport is dangerous even with good fuel.
 He survived, he hobbled in eventually.
-Waiting for your husband to finish over 4 hours beyond his usual time, with a broken tracking system and shoddy race organisation isn’t fun.
+Waiting for your husband to finish over 4 hours beyond his usual time, with a broken tracking system and isn’t fun.
 These races are never fun, but that day was hell.

 - Failing to get into Brunei and being stranded at border security unable to go forward or back.
 This was our own fault and we did see the funny side.
 But still, nothing like this has ever happened to us before.

 - Endless problems finding food.
 I prefer not to eat meat.
-It’s hard outside of major cities to find quality food, vegetables or anything healthy.
+It’s been hard for us outside of major cities to find quality food, vegetables or anything healthy.
 Indian food is a joy in Malaysia but in the parts we visited on this trip it wasn’t available.
 At the time we bailed out of Mt Kinabalu I’d eaten nothing at all for 48 hours and not eaten a decent serve of vegetables in maybe a month.
 I just couldn’t face another plate of greasy noodles fried in dirty oil or yet another take-out pizza.